• Skip to primary navigation

 • 📖 Recipe

-Tomato and egg stir-fry is a humble dish found in many Chinese households across Northern China.
-It's a beloved dish for it's comforting flavors and simple ingredients.
+Tomato and egg stir-fry is a humble comfort dish found in many Chinese households across Northern China.
+My mother often made this fast and simple dish for our family of five, and my favorite part was when the tangy sauce coated the plain rice.

 chinese tomato egg stir-fry